Medical Dictionary |

 The sickle-shaped cells can also stick to vessel walls, causing a blockage that slows or stops the flow of blood.
 When this happens, oxygen can't reach nearby tissues.
 The lack of oxygen can cause attacks of sudden, severe pain, called pain crises.
 These attacks can occur without warning.
 If you get one, you might need to go to the hospital for treatment.

-The cause of SCD is a defective gene, called a sickle cell gene.
-People with the disease are born with two sickle cell genes, one from each parent.
+What causes sickle cell disease (SCD)?SCD is caused by a variant (change) in a gene that has instructions for your body to make one part of the hemoglobin.
+This changed gene is sometimes called a sickle cell gene.
+People with SCD are born with two sickle cell genes, one from each parent.

 If you are born with one sickle cell gene, it's called sickle cell trait.
 People with sickle cell trait are generally healthy, but they can pass the defective gene on to their children.

-In the United States, most of the people with SCD are African Americans:
+Who is more likely to have sickle cell disease (SCD)?In the United States, most of the people with SCD are African Americans:

 SCD also affects some people who come from Hispanic, southern European, Middle Eastern, or Asian Indian backgrounds.

-People with SCD start to have signs of the disease during the first year of life, usually around 5 or 6 months of age.
+What are the symptoms of sickle cell disease (SCD)?People with SCD start to have signs of the disease during the first year of life, usually around 5 or 6 months of age.
 Early symptoms of SCD may include:

 The effects of SCD vary from person to person and can change over time.
 Most of the signs and symptoms of SCD are related to complications of the disease.
 They may include severe pain, anemia, organ damage, and infections.